tytydraco/yessleep/out/I_have_been_stalking_my_exgirlfriend_I_have_a_good_reason.md

 As I scrolled back closer to Christmas, closer to the time I began teaching her how to use my computer, I found more crude search results, such as “Human rituals”, “How to show emotions”, “How to live with others”, “Common roadkill sites” (looked for specifically with the name of our town in the search) and “Is it socially acceptable to eat another human”.

 I had a deeply unsettling feeling, but I couldn’t come to any conclusion yet.
-From then on, I began observing Emma more closely.
-When she looked at me, I noticed how her calm demeanor now hid something behind it.
+From then on, I began observing Emma more closely, and at the same time, she began getting more involved in doing housework.
+While she would refuse to cook, she’d always watch me prepare meals for the both of us.
+On one occasion, I cut my finger while chopping some vegetables, and before I could react, Emma had it in her mouth sucking the blood out.
+She said she just wanted to help, but I decided to be more careful after that odd display.
+When she looked at me, I noticed how her calm demeanor hid something behind it.
 Something I couldn’t understand at that point yet still made me feel uncomfortable.

-I set up a hidden camera with night vision in my living room, pointed at the couch where I slept.
+I decided to set up a hidden camera with night vision in my living room, pointed at the couch where I slept.
 I checked the footage recorded at night on a phone app that came with the camera, and noticed her nightly visits continued, now—if not from the start—they were happening every single night.

-After that, I installed more hidden cameras around the house over time, making sure they weren’t many to reduce the chance of her finding them.
+Over time, I installed more hidden cameras around the house over time, making sure they weren’t many to reduce the chance of her finding them.
 After watching the footage, I noticed that she had a habit of always standing in front of the window, peeking through the blinds and looking at me as I drove off.
 Then, she’d walk to my computer or sit down and simply look at videos or read things all day long, that blank, unchanging expression she used to have coming back and only leaving once I was back or when she had to leave the house.

 Originally, she didn’t leave the house much.
 But as she became more comfortable being alone, she gradually made a habit of getting groceries on her own while I was at work, messaging me to ask if I wanted anything.
 Knowing what I knew, this started to look suspicious as well, so one day, I decided to follow her to clear my doubts.